jctophefabre/deveal/README.rst

 The ``deveal new`` command creates a new presentation.
 As it creates the presentation directory itself, the command must be run in the upper directory where the new presentation will be created

-(example below for creating a new presentation named "mynewpresent")
+(example below for creating a new presentation named "mynewslideshow")

 .. code-block:: shell

-    deveal new mynewpresent
+    deveal new mynewslideshow

 This command creates the minimal required files in the presentation directory